Julian Assange

 Introduction

-Australian hacker and self-proclaimed journalist Julian Assange propelled himself to international notoriety in October 2010 when his online data repository, WikiLeaks, published troves of confidential documents about the U.S.’s cataclysmic escapade in Iraq.
-The leak kicked off a headline-catching saga that has rekindled unresolved debates about the ethics of state secrecy, public security, and the evergreen tension between the two.
-Evicted from his refuge in the Ecuadorian embassy in London in 2019, Assange—now in British custody—has been charged with violating more than a dozen counts of the Espionage Act, a WW1-era law that criminalizes the dissemination of information that harms American national security.
-Journalists and free speech advocates contend that using that law to convict Assange could drastically undermine press freedom.
+Australian hacker and self-proclaimed journalist Julian Assange propelled himself to international notoriety in October 2010 when his online data repository, WikiLeaks, published troves of confidential documents about the cataclysmic American escapade in Iraq.
+The leak kicked off a headline-catching saga that rekindled unresolved debates about the ethics of state secrecy, public security, and the evergreen tension between the two.

 The Incident and its Aftermath